marcoroganovic/ajaxify/README.md

 ### POST, PUT, DELETE methods

-To send one data with one of write request you would add data property on config object.
+To send data with one of write request you would add data property on config object.

 ```javascript